mdcutone/psychxr/README.md

 ## Getting Started

-The easiest way to get PsychXR is to use the [*.whl package](https://github.com/mdcutone/psychxr/releases) and installing it using the 'pip install' command.
+The easiest way to get PsychXR is to get the [*.whl package](https://github.com/mdcutone/psychxr/releases) and install it using the 'pip install' command.
 The pre-compiled binaries are built on Windows 10 64-bit using the MSVC 15.0 compiler against Python 3.6 64-bit.

 ## Authors